homezhan/artoolkit-docs/4_Android/android_native.md

 *Note: This is by no means a comprehensive guide on how to setup an NDK development environment.
 If you need assistance in this area, please search online as there are many tutorials and articles covering this topic and it is outside the scope of this user guide.*

+---
-> Deprecated development tools and methods:
+**Deprecated development tools and methods:**

->
-> - Eclipse IDE
+- Eclipse IDE
-> - ADT Plugin for Eclipse
+- ADT Plugin for Eclipse
-> - Android NDK plugin for Eclipse
+- Android NDK plugin for Eclipse
-> - Cygwin
+- Cygwin

+---

 The following SDKs and tools should be installed and configured correctly on one of the chosen supported development systems.